pfftdammitchris/chrome-extension-typescript-boilerplate/README.md

 ## Spankbang

-- Detects and retrieves the highest quality link possible in a page of a video, and copies it to clipboard.
+- Detects and retrieves the highest quality link possible in a video page by copying the URL to your clipboard.

 ### Shortcuts
 Keys | Description